 - Monitoring: $0-$150 (Some Training Centers may include this in the classroom course cost)

-After the course, you will still need to rent or buy equipment to teach classes and purchase the certification cards for those you teach.
+After the course, you will still need to rent or buy equipment to teach classes.
 Keep the cost of this equipment in mind.
+Read: How Much Does CPR Equipment Cost?
 We recommend perusing the equipment at CPR Supply Source to get an idea of the costs for the most preferred equipment.